-Fortnite: Battle Royale servers always go down for maintenance at least once a week.
-That’s when developer Epic Games usually deploys game updates that will change the way fans play the game.
+Fortnite‘s servers go down for maintenance at least once every two weeks.
+That’s when Epic Games deploys updates that make adjustments to the game.

 How long will Fortnite be down?